mhmdio/mhmd.io/content/blog/05-2020/terraform-vscode.md

 ## Notes

-- If you are new to DevOps and want to setup your macos with super powers for DevOps tasks, check my blog post [MacBookPro Setup for DevOps](https://mhmd.io/blog/04-2020/macsetup-devops/), also you can find VSCode section.
+- If you are new to DevOps and want to setup your MacOS with super powers for DevOps tasks, check my blog post [MacBookPro Setup for DevOps](https://mhmd.io/blog/04-2020/macsetup-devops/), also you can find VSCode section.

 - You can use the same approach from AWS Cloud9 IDE, check how to connect VSCode to AWS Cloud 9, and install Terraform in my blog post [How to access AWS Cloud9 IDE from VSCode?](https://mhmd.io/blog/04-2020/cloud9-vscode/)